Person sitting back from a clear, organised desk, looking calm after finally starting a delayed task

 Causes of Procrastination: What Science Says

 Procrastination is often treated as a motivation problem.
 If you just wanted it badly enough, you would do it.
 The research tells a different story.
+A YouGov survey of nearly 4,700 British adults found that 65% class themselves as fairly or very prone to procrastinating, which suggests this isn't a small personal failing but something close to the default setting for most people.
 The causes of procrastination are neurological, emotional, and developmental — and most of them have nothing to do with how much you want to achieve the goal in question.

 Understanding the actual causes of procrastination does not make it disappear, but it does make the solutions more obvious.
 And it makes the self-blame considerably less useful than it feels.